The Cosmological CPT Theorem: Discussion

 Our phase rule has important implications for the dS/CFT correspondence, providing a new tool to determine the phases of correlators in the holographic dual conformal field theory, thereby advancing our understanding of quantum gravity in cosmological settings.
 As dS/CFT theories are non-unitary---in the sense that the boundary theory, thought of as a Euclidean field theory, does not itself satisfy a \textbf{boundary-}\RR, they do not satisfy the reality conditions of normal unitary theories.
 It is therefore critical to identify the (presumably equally constraining) properties that a dS/CFT must satisfy to be dual to a unitary bulk.
 This article provides substantial progress towards this goal, but further work is needed to clarify what this constraint means from the perspective of the boundary field theory.
 It would also be useful if this reality constraint can be promoted to a more restrictive positivity constraint on dS/CFT, similar to how Reflection Positivity is more restrictive than Reflection Reality in unitary theories.
 Put another way, our reality conditions are \emph{necessary} for bulk unitarity, but it would be even nicer to identify a necessary and \emph{sufficient} condition for bulk unitarity.

-Our \CRT results also have some applicability to inflation cosmology, due to the slow roll approximation which makes the spacetime approximately described by Poincaré de Sitter.
+Our \CRT results also have some applicability to inflationary cosmology, due to the slow roll approximation which makes the spacetime approximately described by Poincaré de Sitter.
 The constraints from \CRT are compatible with a breaking of de Sitter isometries (namely the breaking of de Sitter boosts but preservation of Discrete Scale Invariance) during inflation, so long as \CRT still manifests as a symmetry of the local Lagrangian, as discussed in Section \ref{sec:LocalSymm}.
-However, in general the existence of a nonzero spectral tilt $n_s-1$ (related to the slow-roll parameter) implies that this form of \CRT is slightly broken, which should lead to small corrections to our \CRT result for wavefunction coefficients.
+However, in general the existence of a non-zero spectral tilt $n_s-1$ (related to the slow-roll parameter) implies that this form of \CRT is slightly broken, which should lead to small corrections to our \CRT result for wavefunction coefficients.
+It would also be interesting to see the corresponding implications of these corrections for~\cite{Boyle:2018rgh,Boyle:2018tzc,Boyle:2021jej,Turok:2022fgq,Boyle:2022lyw,Turok:2023amx}, where the authors derive observational constraints by assuming the existence of a CPT-reflected universe for flat FLRW cosmologies and then extended to curved FLRW cosmologies in~\cite{Deng:2024uuz}.

+There are a number of other directions in which this work can be usefully extended.
+Our results lead fairly directly to a no-go theorem for certain specific cosmological correlators of bosonic fields~\cite{Thavanesan:2025kyc} derived from the phase formula in this paper.
+In general, a constraint on the \emph{phase} of a wavefunction coefficient is not usually easy to observe, because it requires looking at correlators involving time derivatives $\pi$, which are subleading compared to correlators involving the field $\phi$ itself.
+It is only at special values of $\Delta$, e.g.~the cases addressed by~\cite{Thavanesan:2025kyc}, that there is a no-go result on certain correlators becoming large.
+For generic values of $\Delta$, it is more feasible to view our phase rule as a way to determine the difficult-to-observe (imaginary) part of $\log \Psi$, based on the more easily observable (real) part of $\log \Psi$.